African Union to start talks with WHO on malaria vaccine rollout | Health

 African Union to start talks with WHO on malaria vaccine rollout

-Phoebe Wetende, a 23-year-old a hairdresser who lives in Yala area in Siaya county in Western Kenya told Reuters she had enrolled her 2-year-old daughter in the trial programme because her family had suffered frequent malaria infections.
-Her daughter received her fourth and last dose at Yala Sub-County Hospital on Thursday.
+Since 2019, 2.3 million doses of Mosquirix have been administered to infants in Ghana, Kenya and Malawi in a large-scale pilot programme coordinated by the WHO.
+Phoebe Wetende, a 23-year-old hairdresser who lives in Yala area in Siaya county in Western Kenya told Reuters she had enrolled her 2-year-old daughter in the trial programme because her family had suffered frequent malaria infections.

 Africa will start talks with the World Health Organization about getting the first approved malaria vaccine to the continent as soon as possible, the African Union's top health official said on Thursday, amid calls for funding for drugs beyond COVID-19.
 John Nkengasong spoke a day after the WHO said RTS,S - or Mosquirix - developed by British drugmaker GlaxoSmithKline should be widely given to children in Africa.